Conchylicultor/DeepQA/README.md

 ## Pretrained model

 You can find a pre-trained model [here](https://drive.google.com/file/d/0Bw-phsNSkq23TXltWGlOdk9wOXc/view?usp=sharing), trained of the default corpus.
-To launch it, just run `./main.py --modelTag pretrainedv2 --test interactive`.
+To launch it, extract it inside `DeepQA/save/` and run `./main.py --modelTag pretrainedv2 --test interactive`.
 The old pre-trained model is still available  [here](https://drive.google.com/file/d/0Bw-phsNSkq23amlSZXVqcm5oVFU/view?usp=sharing) (Won't work with the current version).

 If you have a high-end GPU, don't hesitate to play with the hyper-parameters/corpus to train a better model.
 Also if you want to share your models, don't hesitate to contact ma and I'll add it here.